Essay on Women Empowerment

 What is India’s role in women empowerment?

-In Indian constitution there are many provisions that include women empowerment such as Article 15 that enables the state to make special provisions for women.
+In the Indian constitution, many provisions include women empowerment such as Article 15 which enables the state to make special provisions for women.

 Leave a Reply